jeff-dillon/PlayMyBeats/README.md

 **Play My Beats**

 This is a sample database for tracking a personal vinyl album collection and, importantly, which friends have borrowed your records.
-This database tracks the bands and albums in a collection, along with information about the albums like condition, year issued, etc. You can easily add friends and track which albums they have borrowed.
+By executing stored procedures, you can list the albums in your collection, list albums borrowed by friends, add and remove albums to your collection, and loan and return albums.

 ## Features